alexben300502/starrr/README.md

 ```

 # Authors
 BENSARSA Alexandre <br>
 CHAOUACHI Soraya <br>
 SI INTER TD 1 <br>

 # 1. Creation of a web application

-We created an application using the programming language NodeJS, and for the database where we stored the data we used Redis. <br>
+We created an application using the programming language NodeJS, and for the database we used Redis.
+We choose to go from the lab 3 and enrich all the todo parts with tests, ... <br>

-The following folders: routes https://github.com/alexben300502/starrr/blob/main/userapi/src/routes/user.js and controllers https://github.com/alexben300502/starrr/blob/main/userapi/src/controllers/user.js allowed us to make changes for the user in the database.
+The following folders: routes https://github.com/alexben300502/starrr/blob/main/userapi/src/routes/user.js and controllers https://github.com/alexben300502/starrr/blob/main/userapi/src/controllers/user.js are for using the database.
 Thus, controller will be called when it will receives routes.
 Also, we have configured the server and the application to be able to run on the port 3000.  <br>
 After that, we covered the application with diferent test of diferent levels, in total we had 12 tests. <br>
 All the test are functioning and we had respectivelly : <br>

--> one test for Redis connection
+1. One test for Redis connection
 This first test is checking the application's ability to perform the connection with Redis database but also
 the interaction to it. <br>
 This test tipically involves connecting to Redis server, performing read/write operation and disconnecting.
 <br>

--> two tests for the configuration <br>
+2. Two tests for the configuration <br>
 This test concerns to ensure the correct configuration of the application and the environment the application is running in. <br>
-- for the environement configuration test we are checking environment variables, server setting and that all the files are loaded, in our case the load of JSON configuration file and also the load of custom configuration.  <br>
+- For the environement configuration test we are checking environment variables, server setting and that all the files are loaded, in our case the load of JSON configuration file and also the load of custom configuration.  <br>
-- for the dependency configuration test its goal is to ensure that the application can correctly access and utilize its dependecies.
+- For the dependency configuration test its goal is to ensure that the application can correctly access and utilize its dependecies.
 <br>

--> four tests for the user REST API <br>
+3. Four tests for the user REST API <br>
 Those four tests are focusing on the user and most specifically on REST API endpoints. <br>
 This test can be declined into four  tests: <br>
 - The first one POST/user will create a new user by sending a POST request to the /user endpoints with the necessary parameters to create a new user. <br>
 - The second one also POST/user will validates API's error handling by intentionnaly sending incorrect parameters to the POST. <br>
-- The thrid one will concern GET/user and will ensure the 'Read Operation' by requesting user information<br>
+- The thrid one will concern GET/user and will ensure the 'Read Operation' by requesting user information.<br>
 - The last one will be similar to the POST test by checking the API handlor's error for GET requests and this by sending the GET request to /user endpoint with incorrect query parameters. <br>

--> five tests using CRUD methods for the user <br>
+4. five tests using CRUD methods for the user <br>
  CRUD stands for Create, Read, Update, and Delete.
 Thus, the five tests that uses CRUD methods are most of<br>
  them the basic operations that can be performed on the user data in the application. <br>

-1. Create test => testing if we can create a new user into our system <br>
+-  Create test => testing if we can create a new user into our system <br>
-2. Read test => testing that the system can retrieve user information and thus by passing wrong user parameters. <br>
+-  Read test => testing that the system can retrieve user information and thus by passing wrong user parameters. <br>
-3. The third test's goal is to avoid creating an existing user. <br>
+-  The third test's goal is to avoid creating an existing user. <br>
-4. This one is to be able to get a user by its username. <br>
+-  This one is to be able to get a user by its username. <br>
-5. The last one is to test getting a user when it does not exist. <br>
+-  The last one is to test getting a user when it does not exist. <br>

 ![Image1](images/Image1.png)